alexRai98/get-that-job/README.md

 Sinatra is a library to create web applications with Ruby.
 We'll learn more about it during the next module.

-What you need to know now is, sinatra is configured to convert any `.erb` file that you add to the `views` folder into, will become a page in the application.
+What you need to know now is tat, sinatra is configured to convert any `.erb` file that you add to the `views` folder into page of the application

 ### ERB